cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

-By design, the calls to `KDF` in these frameworks and usage anywhere else in higher level protocol use separate input domains unless intentionally duplicating the 'label' per concrete instance with fixed paramters.
-This justifies modeling them as independent functions even if instantiated by the same KDF.
+By design, the calls to `KDF` in these frameworks and usage anywhere else in higher level protocol use separate input domains unless intentionally duplicating the 'label' per concrete instance with fixed parameters.
+This justifies modelling them as independent functions even if instantiated by the same KDF.
 This domain separation is achieved by using prefix-free sets of `label` values.
 Recall that a set is prefix-free if no element is a prefix of another within the set.

-Length diffentiation is sometimes used to achieve domain separation but as a technique it is brittle and prone to misuse {{BDG2020}} in practice so we favor the use of an explicit post-fix label.
+Length differentiation is sometimes used to achieve domain separation but as a technique it is brittle and prone to misuse {{BDG2020}} in practice so we favor the use of an explicit post-fix label.